pyralog/pyralog/PAPER.md

 ### 9.4 Lazy Evaluation and Optimization

-DLog uses lazy evaluation to defer query execution:
+Pyralog uses lazy evaluation to defer query execution:

 **Lazy Query Builder**:
 1. Build query as tree of operations (no execution)